It’s all systems go for the new retirement system, which allows employees to draw from their pension funds without the same penalties as before

 Rather than ebbing, crime levels continue to rocket — which is making the country less investable

 Employees are the empowered ones, says Gibs’s Morris Mthombeni

 Researchers have found that 96% of global health conferences happen in high- or middle-income countries.
 Fewer than four in 10 attendees at these gatherings are from poorer nations that have the ...

 A new precinct planned around the high court in Joburg is yet another plan to fix the decayed CBD.
 But can this work, where previous plans haven’t?
 And can it really lure the lawyers back from ...

 The SA Revenue Service (Sars) strategic plan for 2020/2021-2024/2025 is uninspired, filled with those motherhood-and-apple-pie platitudes we expect from it: building public trust and confidence; providing clarity and certainty; making it easy for taxpayers and traders to comply with their obligations; detecting taxpayers and traders who do not comply; expanding the use of data; modernising its systems to provide digital and streamlined online services.
 It replicates virtually every other Sars annual plan in recent years, and in and of itself will likely do little to either inspire its staff, or instil confidence in a sceptical public.

 Hidden in the rhetoric are several insights in respect of just how bad things really are for the erstwhile golden child: voluntary tax compliance sits at 67%; only 30% of audit interventions yields results; and only 67% of the public has confidence in Sars...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.